GDOR-11/Vector2d/README.md

 		<h4>clampScalar(min, max)</h4>
 			<h6>receives as arguments two numbers<br>if this.x is greater than max, it is replaced by max, if it is less than min, it is replaced by min. the same for this.y</h6>
 		<h4>clone()</h4>
-			<h6>receives no arguments<br>returns a new Vector with all properties equal to this Vector</h6>
+			<h6>receives no arguments<br>returns a new Vector2d with all properties equal to this Vector2d</h6>
 		<h4>copy(v)</h4>
-			<h6>receives as argument a Vector object<br>copies all v properties to this Vector</h6>
+			<h6>receives as argument a Vector2d object<br>copies all v properties to this Vector2d</h6>
 		<h4>distanceTo(v)</h4>
-			<h6>receives as argument a Vector object<br>returns the distance from this Vector to v</h6>
+			<h6>receives as argument a Vector2d object<br>returns the distance from this vector to v</h6>
 		<h4>manhattanDistanceTo(v)</h4>
-			<h6>receives as argument a Vector object<br>returns the manhattan/taxicab distance from this Vector to v (see https://en.wikipedia.org/wiki/Taxicab_geometry for more details)</h6>
+			<h6>receives as argument a Vector2d object<br>returns the manhattan/taxicab distance from this vector to v (see https://en.wikipedia.org/wiki/Taxicab_geometry for more details)</h6>
 		<h4>distanceToSquared(v)</h4>
-			<h6>receives as argument a Vector object<br>returns th distance from this Vector to v squared, good to campare distances because it is slightly faster than distanceTo()</h6>
+			<h6>receives as argument a Vector2d object<br>returns the distance from this vector to v squared, good to campare distances because it is slightly faster than distanceTo()</h6>
 		<h4>divide(v)</h4>
-			<h6>receives as argument a Vector object<br>divides this.x by v.x and this.y by v.y</h6>
+			<h6>receives as argument a Vector2d object<br>divides this.x by v.x and this.y by v.y</h6>
 		<h4>divideAngle(val)</h4>
 			<h6>receives as argument a number<br>divides this.angle by val</h6>
 		<h4>divideLength(val)</h4>